Probabilistic conformal blocks for Liouville CFT on the torus: Introduction

-\textbf{4-point spherical conformal blocks.} As discussed in Section~\ref{sec:intro-relation}, the GMC expression of $\cF^{\alpha}_{\gamma, P}(q)$ specializes to a Dotsenko-Fateev type integral when $-\frac{\alpha}{\gamma}\in \NN$.
+\textbf{4-point spherical conformal blocks.} As discussed in Section~\ref{sec:method-sum}, the GMC expression of $\cF^{\alpha}_{\gamma, P}(q)$ is a Dotsenko-Fateev type integral when $-\frac{\alpha}{\gamma}\in \NN$.
 Such an integral representation is available under certain specializations of parameters for more general conformal blocks, including the 4-point spherical case; see \cite{mms-block,dv-block}.
-This allows us to propose a GMC expression for 4-point spherical conformal blocks and hence an analog of Theorem~\ref{thm:main}.
-We hope to prove this analog in a future work.
-Moreover, similarly to~\eqref{eq:mod-inv}, there is a linear transformation on the linear space spanned by the 4-point spherical conformal blocks called the \emph{fusion transformation}, which is responsible for the so-called \emph{crossing symmetry} of the conformal bootstrap for four-point sphere; see~\cite[Eq (1.16)]{GKRV20}.
+This allows us to propose a GMC expression for 4-point spherical conformal blocks and hence an analog of Theorem~\ref{thm:main}, which we hope to prove in future work.
+Moreover, similar to~\eqref{eq:mod-inv}, there is a linear transformation on the span of 4-point spherical conformal blocks called the \emph{fusion transformation} which is responsible for the \emph{crossing symmetry} of the conformal bootstrap for the 4-point sphere; see~\cite[Eq (1.16)]{GKRV20}.
 We also hope to establish the fusion transformation and use it to study the analytic continuation of conformal blocks.
-As a long term goal, we hope to extend our GMC framework to conformal blocks on a genus-$g$ surface with $n$ points, and explore their symmetries predicted by Verlinde~\cite{verlinde-fusion}, Moore and Seiberg~\cite{ms-groupoid}, Ponsot and Teschner~\cite{PT99}.
+As a long term goal, we hope to extend our GMC framework to conformal blocks on a genus-$g$ surface with $n$ points and to explore their symmetries predicted in~\cite{verlinde-fusion, ms-groupoid, PT99}.